 What is a vape pen?

-Vape pens are composed of four main parts:
+Vape pens are made up of 4 different parts:

-- Battery: acts as a power source for the device.
+- Battery: the source of power for the device.

 What is vape juice?